 The Faithworks Recovery team are following the government’s advice that all non-essential contact is restricted, but we want to make sure that support is still very much available to those who are in or affected by addiction at this time.
 For more information on alternative support at this time see here.

-The next Recovery Course will run from 17 September – 3 December.
-The course will also be available online for the first time!
+The course is also available online for the first time!

 The Recovery Course is a free course for men and women who are struggling with addictions that are causing significant problems in their life, who want to invest in their road to recovery.
 The course has proved itself effective in helping people with a broad range of addictions such as: drugs; alcohol; pornography; sex; gambling; self-harming; over-eating or other related compulsive behaviours.